-An appeal request must be received by Mitchell within 10 days after service of the modify or deny decision to the injured worker.
+An appeal request must be received by Mitchell within 10 days after receipt of the modify or deny decision.
 Mitchell will complete the appeal review within 30 calendar days of receipt of the voluntary appeal request.
 See Policy CA TAT 1.